Rexxy31/DSA/README.md

 - **Ransom Note**: Determines if a ransom note can be constructed from a magazine (LeetCode 383).
 - **Valid Anagram**: Checks if two strings are anagrams of each other (LeetCode 242).
 - **Two Sum**: Finds two numbers in an array that add up to a target sum (LeetCode 1).
+- **Majority Element**: Finds the majority element that appears more than n/2 times (LeetCode 169).
+- **Maximum Number of Balloons**: Counts the maximum number of "balloon" instances that can be formed from a given text (LeetCode 1189).

 ## How to Run